 Since then he's performed some European dates with guitarist Peter White and some spot dates with Mr. Simpson and pianist Keiko Matsui.
 Last September he even performed on the Capital Jazz Cruise with Mr. Koz.

 For the Pittsburgh show, "I'll be doing music from 'Tropicality' plus 'Love and Sax,' " he says.
-As is typical in the "smooth-jazz" world, "I'll [also] be covering Earth, Wind & Fire, Grover, Motown."
+As is typical in the "smooth-jazz" world, "I'll [also] be covering Earth, Wind & Fire, Grover, Motown."music

 Rick Nowlin: firstname.lastname@example.org or 412-263-3871.